sophdeng/sophdeng.github.io/_posts/2022-12-22-customer-value.md

 ---
 layout: post
-title: "Where customer value comes from"
+title: "The source of customer value"
 ---

 Creating customer value is the raison d'être for a company.